elichienxD/deep_gcns_torch/README.md

 * Average test accuracy: 76.09 ± 0.15
 * Number of params: 3081296

 **Remark:** We do not fine-tune RevGAT for our GIANT-XRT.
 It is possible to achieve higher performance by fine-tune it more carefully.
-We encourage readers to do so for the best performance.

 For more details about RevGAT, please check the original README.